 You have gone through a lot of photo shoots, knowing many photographers, have you ever written to a photographer that you liked his/her work (attitude) and want to collaborate with?

 I think I wouldn’t be here without that, especially when considering my beginnings.
 There are people who write to five photographers and receive one answer, so they give up.
 In my case, I probably wrote to more than a hundred of them and develop the portfolio step by step.
 I tried to choose the best ones considering their reputation and presentations.
 There were many aspects I did think about when I accepted a photo shoot.
-I longed for amazing pictures that I saw in magazines, and wanted to look like those guys from the fashion industry.
+I longed for the amazing pictures that I saw in magazines and wanted to look like those guys from the fashion industry.
 Consequently, I had some excellent experience based on which I could build up the portfolio.
 Certainly, there were some unsuccessful photo shoots too, however, you just have to get over it and not to give up.

-Every country has its own specifics, good and bad, what do you think about the development of modeling in the Czech Republic and Slovakia, what do you like and where would it be good to implement some innovations?
+Every country has its own specifics, good and bad, what do you think about the development of modelling in the Czech Republic and Slovakia, what do you like and where would it be good to implement some innovations?

 Unfortunately, Slovakia and the Czech Republic are not well developed in fashion.
-People are not that much interested in good quality fashion, so if there is no interest, modeling is struggling.
+People are not that much interested in good quality fashion, so if there is no interest, modelling is struggling.
 We are small countries and people have other priorities.
 Honestly, only a small percentage of people know what is high fashion truly about.
 Although, it seems to me that it is slowly getting better in the last years, but really slowly.

 I was delighted to see you at the Czech Fashion Week 2018 where I noticed a sort of independent style you had, also you travel, cook and have some overall ‘spirit’ that people can feel.
-What helps you to be yourself in the modeling industry?
+What helps you to be yourself in the modelling industry?